Fund title: Places to Ride

 A £15m programme to create and improve cycling facilities in communities across England

-The Places to Ride programme has a budget of £15million to invest in community-based, accessible cycling facilities.
+The Places to Ride programme is now inviting applications for grants and support from the new £15million initiative.
+It will invest in community-based, accessible cycling facilities.
 The aim is to encourage increased participation in cycling, encourage existing cyclists to ride more regularly and encourage new cyclists to take part.

 Applications will be accepted from not-for-profit organisations located in England, including clubs, local authorities, community organisations, education establishments and charitable organisations.